edgio-docs/edgio-docs/src/guides/v7/edge_functions.md

 Edge functions do not automatically decompress responses from the origin server, specifically when those responses are encoded with compression methods like `gzip` or `br`.
 This characteristic becomes relevant if you need to manipulate the response body before sending it to the client, as decompression would be a necessary step in processing the data.
 Responses that are merely passed through from the origin to the client without modification are not impacted by this behavior.

-To manage this, when making a fetch request within an edge function and intending to manipulate the response body, you should explicitly set request headers to disallow compression.
+If your edge function manipulates the response body of a fetch request, we recommend that you disable compression by setting the `Accept-Encoding` request header.
 This ensures the response from the origin is not compressed, making it directly accessible for manipulation.
-The following sample code demonstrates how to modify the request headers:
+The following sample code demonstrates how to disable compression on a fetch request:

 ```js filename="./edge-functions/example.js"
 async function handleRequest(request) {